This post may contain affiliate links. Read my disclosure policy here.

 Are you looking for advice for helping your anxious child?
 We have Katherine Firestone here today give us her expert insight into helping anxious kids.

 Anxiety affects your ability to think.
 When you are too stressed out, your IQ drops.
 You start overthinking and overanalyzing.
 Or your mind goes blank.
 That’s a big problem for anxious kids at school.

-If you are so worried that you aren’t going to know any of the answers to the test questions that you become too stressed, then your mind may just go blank when you do see the test questions.
-Or if you are reviewing why Hayley was mean to you at recess, you are not thinking about history class.
+If kids are so worried that they aren’t going to know any of the answers to the test questions that they become too stressed, then their minds may go blank when they see the test questions.
+Or they are worrying about why a friend was mean to at recess, they are not thinking about class.

 And this is not the only problem anxiety can create or exacerbate.

 You also can’t be very empathetic when you are stressed.
 If you are worrying about your own social status, there is very little room in your brain to consider how someone less socially adept may be feeling.
 So you may behave in a less than ideal way when someone is being bullied – for instance, by not stepping in and helping the victim.
 You’re too worried about yourself (“I want to fit in.
 I don’t want to be bullied too.”) to think about the victim’s feelings.

 Anxiety and stress can come from lots of places: relationships, uncertainty, high stakes (or at least the perception of them) like on tests, transitions, and perfectionism, to name a few.